Hair Loss Causes

-Important truth: Diet changes hair.
+Diet changes hair.
 When you change your diet, you’re guaranteed to undergo hair replacement.
-Most folks switching to a healthier diet report some hair loss shortly after they switch.
-Some panic, deciding they’re not getting some important nutrient or might be doing something wrong in their transition.
+Most folks switching to a healthier diet initially report some hair loss shortly after they switch.
+Some panic, deciding they’re not getting enough of some important nutrient, or that they might be doing something wrong.

-Once you’ve decided and are actively including more raw foods into your diet, you start consuming more nutrients than some whole neighborhoods.
+Once you’ve decided to and are actively are including more raw foods into your diet, you start consuming more nutrients than, in some cases, entire neighborhoods!
 If you do drop some hair, nutritional deficiency likely isn’t the cause.
 This is the stage where people tend to say raw food “doesn’t work” and revert to old eating habits.
 Unwise!
 This is the time to educate yourself.

 Hair grows actively for a time, then rests.
 At the end of the rest cycle, it falls out, usually having been replaced by new growth.
 Problems arise when something disrupts this natural order, causing your hair to enter the rest cycle and fall out before new growth is ready to replace it.
 Hair loss like this is a common reaction to lifestyle variations.

 Do you know what a hair screening is?
 It’s a drug test.
 The test uses a small hair sample—actually, a sample from the follicle, to identify specific drugs used by the person tested.
 The hair follicle test detects drug molecules and their metabolites.
 The most common type hair follicle screen traces back about three months, depending on your hair’s growth rate.
 As you can easily imagine, your hair has also recorded your nutrition.